andresdanielmtz/gamify-api/README.md

 ## IBM Application Developer Intern
 ### Introduction Project: CRUD Webapp

-Please refer to the [Frontend Repository documentation](https://github.com/andresdanielmtz/gamify-app).
+Please refer to the [Frontend Repository documentation](https://github.com/andresdanielmtz/gamify-app) for more information about the topic.